-The Master of Science Degree and Certificate in Applied Statistics1 bring together statistics, computer science, scientific research, and communication skills using the latest state-of-the-art technologies.
-They prepare students for immediate employment in a variety of high-paying industry positions or doctoral study in applied statistics or a related field.
+West Chester University's Master of Science Degree and Certificate in Applied Statistics1 bring together statistics, computer science, scientific research, and communication skills using the latest state-of-the-art technologies.
+They prepare students for immediate employment in a variety of high-paying industry positions, as well as doctoral study in applied statistics or a related field.

 We encourage students from diverse academic backgrounds to consider our program.
 Due to the interdisciplinary nature of the program, various undergraduate majors and interests are eligible for admissions.
 For more information, please visit our Frequently Asked Questions page or contact Dr. Randall Rieger by e-mail at email@example.com or by phone at 610-436-2440.
-If you have any questions regarding admissions or financial aid, please contact the Office of Graduate Studies.
-If you have any questions regarding the classes required for the program, please visit our Curriculum page.
+If you have any questions regarding admissions or financial aid, please contact the The Graduate School.
+Furthermore, if you have any questions regarding the classes required for the program, please visit our Curriculum page.

 POST MASTER'S PROGRAM

-The Department of Applied Statistics is now offering a post Master's program !
+The Department of Applied Statistics also offers a post Master's program !

 Hours and Events